Cameracraft is a new quarterly subscription-only magazine from Icon Publications Ltd.

 We offer a bookcase binder to hold 12 editions, with a Cordex spine, black leathercloth on board, marbled inner papers, silver blocked logo.
 We have new stocks of these now.

-Does Cameracraft represent good value?
-For the subscription you receive the equivalent of a 176-page (or more) A4 book each year, with far more than content photo annuals which sell at a higher cost.
+For the subscription you receive each year the equivalent of a 176-page (or more) A4 book, with far more than content photo annuals which sell at a higher cost.
 Fill a 3-year bookshelf volume and you’ll have 528+ pages with 12 superb portfolios, 60 pages of gallery images, your quarterly overview of developments in photography, and 72 feature articles.